dragonchain/dragonchain/docs/deployment/migrating_v4.md

 Note `prev_id` is the number of the previous block id in the blockchain.
-This is useful if you want to step through the blockchain one block at a time on an L1 chain, as their block id's are not necessarily incremented by the same amount.
+This is useful if you want to step through the blockchain one block at a time on an L1 chain, as their block ids are not necessarily incremented by the same amount.

 Transaction querying now requires you to specify the particular transaction